zzh24zzh/EPCOT_gradio/README.md

 ### Step 2: Download trained models and reference genome data

+The trained models will be downloaded to "models/", the reference sequence data is downloaded to "refSeq/"
 ```
 python download.py
 ```

 ### Step 3: Prepare input ATAC-seq data
 Required packages: deepTools, samtools